-Here are top 10 TED and TEDx videos to get inspired about being an entrepreneur and frame the right mindset.
-Watch and start taking notes.
+Here are 10 must-watch TED and TEDx talks to get inspired about being a blogger and frame the right mindset.
+Watch and start taking notes

 Here are my 10 all-time favorites TED/TEDx talk can help you change the way you think in your personal and professional life.